 Though its collapsing structure makes it hard to work out what it once was, the remains of Japanese newspapers pasted onto its walls give credence to the significant role it once played.

-The ultimate guide on how to explore some of the most significant monuments and battle-sites related to the war on Okinawa.
+The ultimate guide on some of the most significant monuments and battle sites related to the war on Okinawa.